-In Section 3 we showed that at an optimal solution of Problem Max 1 the shadow prices generate a set of optimal link prices and service prices, which are related by the result of Property 5.
-In this section we present an algorithm, which we call "price splitting algorithm", that computes along each multicast tree the price per unit of service for each user given the set of prices per unit of rate at each link.
+In Sect.
+3 we showed that at an optimal solution of Problem Max 1 the shadow prices generate a set of optimal link prices and service prices, which are related by the result of Property 5.
+In this section, we present an algorithm, which we call "price splitting algorithm", that computes along each multicast tree the price per unit of service for each user given the set of prices per unit of rate at each link.

-For the rest of the section we fix $\lambda := \{\lambda_l : l \in L\}$ to be the set of prices per unit of rate on the links1.
-According to Property 5, for each given multicast group it is optimal2 to split the cost incurred on each branch among the users using the maximum rate on that branch.
+For the rest of the section we fix $\lambda := \{\lambda_l : l \in L\}$ to be the set of prices per unit of rate on the links.
+According to Property 5, for each given multicast group it is optimal to split the cost incurred on each branch among the users using the maximum rate on that branch.
 Since the link prices seen by different multicast trees are going to be the same, and because of Property 6, the algorithm on each multicast group can run independently of the other multicast groups.
-Thus, we will describe how the algorithm works on a single multicast group $m \in M$.
+Thus, we will describe how the algorithm works on a single multicast group $m \in M$ .

-We proceed as follows: In Section 4.1 we illustrate the idea of how to split the price on a branch which is common to two users.
-In Section 4.2 we give a detailed example of how the algorithm works in a tree of level grater than one, and explain how the cost incurred on one branch can be split among multiple children.
-In Section 4.3 we present a high level description of the algorithm for a general network.
+We proceed as follows: in Sect.
+4.1 we illustrate the idea of how to split the price on a branch which is common to two users.
+In Sect.
+4.2 we give a detailed example of how the algorithm works in a tree of level grater than one, and explain how the cost incurred on one branch can be split among multiple children.
+In Sect.
+4.3 we present a high level description of the algorithm for a general network.
 The formal description of the algorithm and the proof of its convergence are presented in Appendices A and B, respectively.

 In the following examples, the message passing between the users and the network is done over the multicast tree by using intermediate nodes as relays.
 Note that this does not have to be the case.
-As long as users have a way of communicating with the network, the same algorithm can be used by the network in order to compute the service prices.
+As long as users have a way of communicating